 - Soften the butter in a medium mixing bowl with the back of a wooden spoon.

 - Beat in the caster sugar.

 - Sift the flour into the mixing bowl.
-Add the ground almond, the rosemary, salt and four good grinds of pepper.
+Add the ground almonds, the rosemary, salt and four good grinds of pepper.
+Mix well.

 - Dust a board with caster sugar.

 - Pick the dough up with your hands bringing it together into a lump.
 On the board roll it out to a thickness of 6mm/1/4″.

 - Using a 48 mm / 1 7/8 ” cutter cut out discs of dough.

 - Lay the discs on a baking sheet.
 They will expand during cooking so space them out.

 - Put into the preheated oven for 12 – 15 minutes until lightly browned just around the edges.

 - Remove from the oven and sprinkle with caster sugar.
 Leave to cool a little and harden on the baking sheet for 10 minutes.
 Continue cooling on a cooling rack and then store in an air tight container.
 They will last in the container for three to four days.